 Here I’ve written a very useful strategy on how to get started with trading.
 Check it out!

-With this tool you have an advantage over majority of the traders so I highly recommend to use it.
-Also as I understand this might be complicated to some, I am more than happy to explain this in detail if you drop me an e-mail at firstname.lastname@example.org or via Skype @paulkoger.
+I do understand this might be complicated to some, which is why I am more than happy to explain this in detail if you drop me an e-mail at firstname.lastname@example.org or via Skype @paulkoger.